janeteneto/IaC/README.md

 - Security hardening and compliance
 - Continuous delivery and release management

-- It uses **clientless architecture**, which means it does not require any software to be installed on the target systems, it uses **SSH** instead
+- It uses **clientless/agentless architecture**, which means it does not require any software to be installed on the target systems, it uses **SSH** instead

 ![image](https://user-images.githubusercontent.com/129942042/236437344-27ed4426-d426-4a2e-b450-d5ed596e6a72.png)